 The Governing Board holds three to four meetings at the Director General (or equivalent) level each year to discuss global energy developments along with the Agency’s work with the Executive Director and other senior Secretariat staff.
 The outcomes of Governing Board meetings are Conclusions, binding on all member countries.
 The Governing Board also has final responsibility for administrative matters of the IEA, including approving the biennial Programme of Work and the budget.

 The voting system is outlined in Articles 61 and 62 of the IEA constituent document, the International Energy Programme or IEP Agreement.
-A majority vote is required for all decisions on the management of the IEA Programme of Work, and on procedural questions and recommendations.
+A majority vote, a system that allocates voting weights to each member country, is required for all decisions on the management of the IEA Programme of Work, and on procedural questions and recommendations.
 However, majority vote is based on a system of voting weights allocated to each member country.
-Unanimity is required for all other decisions than those for which a majority vote, or a special majority vote, are required.
-The latter is required, for example, for the activation of emergency measures specified in the IEP Agreement.
+Unanimity is required for all decisions other than those that call for a majority vote, or a special majority vote.
+For example, unanimity is required for the activation of emergency measures specified in the IEP Agreement.

 Every two years, ministers from member countries gather for the IEA Ministerial meeting.
 The high-level ministerial meeting sets broad strategic priorities for the IEA.
-Although ministers may instruct the IEA to focus on a specific issue, the direction they provide also comes through the discussions that ensue at these meetings.
+The ministers may instruct the IEA to focus on a specific issue or suggest a direction during the meeting discussions.

 Through the IEA Ministerial, the Secretariat develops ideas for existing or new work programmes, which are then discussed with member countries in various IEA committees and ultimately presented to the Governing Board for approval.

 The 2017 IEA Ministerial meeting highlighted the IEA’s role as the world’s leading energy authority and a global hub for clean energy.
-In line with the IEA’s strategy to open its doors to emerging countries, IEA Ministers invited Mexico as the agency’s 30th member.
-The 2017 meeting also allowed IEA ministers to review steps the agency should take to extend its modernization mandate, an agenda laid out at the last ministerial meeting, in 2015.
-It is based on three pillars: expanding the IEA’s mandate on energy security beyond oil to natural gas and electricity; opening the agency’s doors to emerging countries; and turning the IEA into a global clean energy hub, including for energy efficiency.
+In line with the IEA’s strategy to open its doors to emerging countries, Mexico became the agency’s 30th member in February 2018.
+The 2017 meeting also allowed IEA ministers to review steps the agency should take to extend its modernization mandate, an agenda laid out in the 2015 ministerial meeting.
+The mandate is based on three pillars: expanding the IEA’s mandate on energy security beyond oil to natural gas and electricity; opening the agency’s doors to emerging countries; and turning the IEA into a global clean energy hub, including for energy efficiency.

-The size of the IEA budget and the scope of its work (also known as the Programme of Work and Budget) are determined every two years by member countries.
-The IEA operates within the financial framework of the OECD.
+While the size of the IEA budget and the scope of its work (also known as the Programme of Work and Budget) are determined every two years by member countries, the IEA operates within the financial framework of the OECD.
+For instance, the OECD Council appoints a Supreme Audit Institution of a member country, which performs an independent external auditing of the IEA’s accounts and financial management.

 Independent external auditing of the Agency’s accounts and financial management is performed by a Supreme Audit Institution of a member country, appointed by the OECD Council.
 Unlike the World Bank or the International Monetary Fund (IMF), the IEA does not dispense grants or make loans.